Labourdonnais Waterfront Hotel - Mauritius

 Labourdonnais Waterfront Hotel - Hotel Overview

-Five minutes from the financial and business centre of the Mauritian capital, Port Louis, the Labourdonnais Waterfront Hotel is ideally situated on the Caudan Peninsula within easy reach of the Pailles International Convention Centre and the Cybercity.
+Five minutes from the financial and business centre of the Mauritian capital, Port Louis, the Labourdonnais Waterfront Hotel is ideally situated on the Caudan Peninsula within easy reach to the city centre, the Pailles International Convention Centre (Swami Vivekananda International Convention Centre - SVICC) and the Cybercity.

 Room types at Labourdonnais Waterfront Hotel